qbrilliance/qristal/README.md

 **Prerequisites**

-In this private beta release, only Linux (e.g., Ubuntu) is supported.
+As of this beta release, only Linux (e.g., Ubuntu) is supported.

 At a minimum, the following packages are required: